-Pacific Asia Inquiry Call for Submissions
+Pacific Asia Inquiry Call for Papers, Deadline: August 1

 The editorial board of the Pacific Asia Inquiry invites submissions of articles, critical essays, and case studies, as well as book, film, and other reviews, specific to the Pacific Islands and Asia regions for possible publication in Volume 9.
 Submissions from across the liberal arts, including biological and environmental studies, and the social sciences are welcome.
 The Pacific Asia Inquiry is a peer-reviewed, multidisciplinary journal published online by the University of Guam College of Liberal Arts and Social Sciences.
 It features in-depth studies on the Mariana Islands, Micronesia, the Pacific and adjacent Asia.
 Contributors are invited not only to share their innovative research, but also to challenge existing positions and perspectives.

 For this volume the editorial board is especially interested in asking and addressing definitional questions of renewal and regeneration.
 We would like to explore whether or not there is even such a thing as a new Pacific.
 If so, what does it look like, both spatially and conceptually?
 How would it relate specifically to Micronesia?
 What future might it have?
 What potential does it hold?
 What dangers?
 We encourage responses to these and other questions, on this and other topics.

 SUBMISSION PROCEDURES: Submissions can employ any theoretical or methodological approach so long as they are written in a readable style accessible to specialists and non-specialists alike.
 Please include the following as three separate files:

 Our blind peer-review process requires that authors’ names and addresses appear only on the cover page.
 No identifying information may appear in the abstract or text itself.
 Relevant publications, including those written by the authors, may appear in the reference section, but nothing should be said to connect the reference with the authors.